The successor thread to 2018 Autumn: The Rise and Fall of What Are You Reading Now?. I hope it shall be a worthy one.

 Also at times a reflexive and ambiguous commentary on autofiction and the undermining of women’s writing, to which Ferrante’s pseudonymity adds further involucration.

-― I have measured out my life in coffee shop loyalty cards (silby), Monday, 7 January 2019 07:16 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Monday, 7 January 2019 07:16 (four months ago) Permalink

 I just read ‘the Torture Garden’, by Mirbeau (inspired by a 2000AD story) - I liked the writing very much, though obviously a difficult read.
 Is anything else by him worth reading?
 I think I’ve heard people say ‘21 Days of a Neuresthenic’ is good?